ioos/sanctuarywatch/docs/training_images/infographiq_chapter_3_image_creation.md

      <img src="updated_images/image6-illustrator.png" alt="Alt Text" width="80%" height="80%">

     **Adding a background to images:**
-     - It might be nessescary to add a trasnparent white square to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
+     It might be nessescary to add a trasnparent white square or rectangle to the back of complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
 This might apply to long slender objects or objects with multiple arms or branches.
 In our example, we will use the pelican.

      - Step 1: In the "Layers" panel we have turned off all of the other layers and selected the "bird" icon under mobile.
 Keep in mind this method will apply to icons in the "icons" layer and the "mobile" layer.
 Both will need to be edited.
          - <img src="updated_images/image20-1-illustrator.png" alt="Alt Text" width="70%" height="70%">